Rakeela/dragora-notes/metr101.md

 Low level:  Hazardous; ground-level ozone is the primary ingredient of smog, and a major contributor to respiratory health issues.
 High level:  97% of O3 is upper-atmosphere ozone that blocks UV light.

+---
 My first impression now that I'm getting into the lecture files is that, while I love these pieces of information, I'm not sure how much I have to learn from this course.
 It's kind of just a low-value credential.
 The fraction of this information which I do not know is wholly comprised of information for which I either have no clear need, or which I could easily look up were it relevant.
+It's a little hard to focus on the material.
+It seems very high school science.
+I'm already familiar with most of this stuff.
+The station model was new to me, at least.
+I kind of wonder about what creates the 'pause' between each layer of the atmosphere.
+What is the tropopause, that causes clouds to stop growing when they meet it?
+Why does each pause cause a temperature inversion?
+---

+Clouds intercept radiation during the day, and re-emit it during the night, resulting in warmer night-time temperatures and cooler day-time temperatures.
+I'm noting that because it sounds like what deserts need!
+I'm not...  really likely to forget much of this stuff.
+I wonder if I can blitz through the homework doing it well in advance.

 Back to [[college-notes]]